-What Can a Handyman Do in Killeen, Texas?
+What Can a Handyman Do Without a License in Killeen, Texas?

 In Texas, there is no statewide “general contractor” or “handyman” license for most repair/remodel work, but Texas DOES require state licenses for specific trades (plumbing, electrical, HVAC/ACR, and certain fire protection work).
 In Killeen (Bell County), you typically need to comply with city permitting, zoning/home-occupation rules, and trade licensing limits—especially because the Fort Cavazos (formerly Fort Hood) military installation is adjacent and has its own access/contracting rules.
 Texas does not use a simple statewide handyman-dollar-threshold exemption; instead, the key line is whether the work falls into a state-licensed trade or requires a local building permit.